cosmos/cosmos-sdk/UPGRADING.md

 * The usage of CometBFT have been replaced to use the Cosmos SDK logger interface (`cosmossdk.io/log.Logger`).
 * The usage of `github.com/cometbft/cometbft/libs/bytes.HexByte` have been replaced by `[]byte`.

+### Enable Vote Extensions

+To enable vote extensions, the consensus param `Abci.VoteExtensionsEnableHeight` must be set to a value greater than zero.

+For new chains this can be done in the `genesis.json` file.

+For existing chains this can be done in two ways:

+- An upgrade handler that sets this value.
+- A governance proposal that changes the consensus param.

 ### BaseApp

 All ABCI methods now accept a pointer to the request and response types defined